selamikarakas/real-time-indicators/README.md

 # Cryptocurrency Market Data Display

+> **Note**: This project was built using [Cursor](https://cursor.sh/), an AI-powered code editor, as an experimental exploration of its capabilities in assisting with Next.js and TypeScript development.
+While Cursor provided helpful suggestions and code completions, all core functionality and architecture decisions were carefully reviewed and implemented by myself (at least at the time of writing this).

 A Next.js application that displays cryptocurrency market data in a paginated table format, built with TypeScript and Tailwind CSS.

 ![Cryptocurrency Market Data Table](./public/screenshot.png)